LiFaytheGoblin/Info1-Polymorphism/README.md

-# A Lab on Polymorphism
+# A Unit on Polymorphism

 This page helps you to follow the lab on Polymorphism.
 It is a synchronous lab, but you can come here to read on what to do in the exercises or to do the lab asynchronousely on your own.